New roofing materials inspection to withstand hurricanes

 The most popular roofing material in Florida is asphalt shingles, and architectural (or laminated) shingles provide a notable improvement over standard 3-tab shingles, which do not fare well in hurricanes.

-Look out for Shingles that have been approved by Miami-Dade County or that meet ASTM D3161 Class F wind resistance.
+Look for impact-resistant shingles that have received Miami-Dade Product Approval or comply with ASTM D3161 Class F wind uplift ratings.
+These products perform better during hurricanes and provide greater durability for Florida homes.
 Because it lasts for 20 to 30 years (depending on quality and installation), it is perfect for homeowners on a tight budget in inland areas like Orlando, Lakeland, or Gainesville.

 Synthetic Roofing Materials: Lightweight And Sturdy